Blosc/c-blosc/README.txt

 ===============

-For those that want to use Blosc as a filter in the HDF5 library, there is an implementation in the hdf5/ directory.
+For those that want to use Blosc as a filter in the HDF5 library, there is a sample implementation in the hdf5/ directory.

 Acknowledgments